Far Tortuga: Reception

-Far Tortuga received was well received by most critics, and is seen as Matthiessen's best work of fiction.
+Far Tortuga was well received by most critics, and is seen as Matthiessen's best work of fiction.
 Matthiessen also believed Far Tortuga to be his best book.
 Numerous critics highlighted the typographical choices made by Matthiessen and the design, done by Kenneth Miyamoto.
 Writing for The New York Review of Books, Thomas R. Edwards called the book "an adventure story of great purity and intensity", comparing it to the books of Joseph Conrad or Robert Louis Stevenson.
-Similarly, Kirkus Reviews wrote that it was "a sublime work of intense human drama -- wonderful in a very literal sense of the word, lyrical, and it says good things about what humanity is."
+Similarly, Kirkus Reviews wrote that it was "a sublime work of intense human drama – wonderful in a very literal sense of the word, lyrical, and it says good things about what humanity is."
 Marianne Wiggins, in the Los Angeles Times, favorably compared the book to Moby-Dick, praising Far Tortuga as "a novel so singular, so riffy in its many strains of individual human blues, so beautiful and original that it stood alone as something unlike anything I'd ever read."
 The comparison to Moby-Dick was also made by Bert Bender in an article for the journal American Literature, where he ranked Far Tortuga "second only to Moby-Dick among America's great sea novels."
-Robert Stone of The New York Times called the book "important, [...] its pleasures are many and good for the soul", with "the author's joy in [the dialect] so infectious [...] that its music comes to permeate the reader's consciousness as thoroughly as the wonderful descriptions."
+Robert Stone of The New York Times called the book "important, ... its pleasures are many and good for the soul", with "the author's joy in [the dialect] so infectious ... that its music comes to permeate the reader's consciousness as thoroughly as the wonderful descriptions."

 In contrast to his colleague at The New York Times, Anatole Broyard gave a negative review, calling the book an "unrelieved bore" and criticized Matthiessen's characters and plot.
 Writing for The Nation, Charles R. Larson found the typography "fascinating", but noted that it eventually "made it difficult to become involved" in the story, and felt that it was worse than Matthiessen's previous novel, At Play in the Fields of the Lord.
-The Village Voice gave a two page long review heavily criticizing it, with the first reviewer assigned failing to even finish the "goddamn book", calling it "the most pretentious piece of crap I've ever seen".
-The following reviewer, Eliot Fremont-Smith, temporarily gave up on reading it normally, and instead read it backwards until he felt interest in the book.
+The Village Voice gave a two-page-long review heavily criticizing it, with the first reviewer assigned failing to even finish the "goddamn book", calling it "the most pretentious piece of crap I've ever seen".
+The second reviewer, Eliot Fremont-Smith, temporarily gave up on reading it normally, and instead read it backwards until he felt interest in the book.
 He felt that the positive reviewers were influenced by the book's design, which was "guaranteed to produce a couple of carps and a lot of windy and appreciative oration."
 Smith criticized the difficulty of the dialect, slowness of pace, aspects of the plot, but said that the major flaw was that the book was missing "intelligence".
 He concluded by calling the book "admirable, but a little dumb and not wrenching".